 - Running away and not letting people know

-Owlswick operates a safe recruitment practice following NASS and National Minimum Standards recruitment principles.
+Owlswick operates safe recruitment practices following the Children’s Homes Regulations and NASS recruitment principles.

-All members of staff are subject to an Enhanced DBS check and two references before formally taking up their post.
+All members of staff are subject to an Enhanced DBS check and three references before formally taking up their post.

-Staff receive training in Safeguarding and the teams regularly review safety procedures.
+Staff receive training in Safeguarding and Child Protection, and the teams regularly review safety procedures.